Contact homology computations for singular Legendrian knots and the surgery formula in two dimensions: Chekanov--Eliashberg dg-algebras for singular Legendrians

 \begin{remark} The set of moves in \autoref{fig:sing-legendrian-reidemeister} is not minimal; IV is a special case of VI. \end{remark} There is an analogous result for Weinstein isotopies. \begin{proposition} Two singular Legendrians in $\R^{3}$ have Weinstein isotopic thickenings if and only if their front diagrams are related by a sequence of planar isotopies, singular Legendrian Reidemeister moves as shown in \autoref{fig:sing-legendrian-reidemeister}, and Weinstein handle introductions and contractions as shown in \autoref{fig:weinstein-reidemeister}. \end{proposition} \begin{remark} The set of moves in \autoref{fig:weinstein-reidemeister} is not minimal either; any one of the three types of moves can can be obtained from any other by composing with Legendrian isotopies. \end{remark}

 \begin{proof} We first prove that the moves applied to the skeleton can be realized by a Weinstein isotopy of the thickening.
 Consider a small deformation of a singular Legendrian $\Lambda^0$ with thickening $V^0$ by one of the moves in \autoref{fig:weinstein-reidemeister} to produce a singular Legendrian $\Lambda^1$.

-A sufficiently small thickening may be assumed to be Weinstein for the restriction $\lambda^0$ of the standard contact form $dz-ydx$ (see \cite[Lemma 12.1]{CE12}).
-One can readily find a smooth deformation $\lambda^1=\lambda^0+dh_t$ of the Liouville form of the thickening $V^{0}$ of the original skeleton that induces a family of Weinstein structures that connects $\Lambda^0$ to $\Lambda^1$.
-We can now deform $V^0$ to $V^1$ simply by adding the function $h_t$ to its $z$-coordinate.
+Recall that the Lagrangian projection of the Weinstein hypersurface to $\R^{2}$ is an immersed Weinstein surface.
+If $\Lambda^{0}$ is the skeleton of a Weinstein thickening, one can readily find a Weinstein homotopy inside that surface that deforms the skeleton to the Lagrangian projection of $\Lambda^{1}$.
+The Weinstein homotopy deforms the Liouville form by the addition of an exact term $dh_{t}$ where $h_{0} = 0$.
+The Weinstein isotopy can then be obtained from the initial Weinstein embedding by addition of the function $h_{t}$ to the $z$-coordinate.

 We now conversely show that a generic Weinstein isotopy can be assumed to induce a deformation of the skeleton that can be realized by the moves.
 For a Weinstein isotopy $(V^t,\lambda^t,\phi^t)$ for which $\phi^t$ remains Morse, one can readily deform the skeleton so that it is induced by an ambient contact isotopy.
-One can perform an explicit deformation near the 0-skeleton to ensure that there is an ambient contact isotopy that induces that deformation.
-One can then deform the remaining part of the skeleton by using the standard result that a Legendrian isotopy is induced by an ambient contact isotopy (see \cite{Gei08}).
+First, one perform an explicit deformation near the 0-skeleton to ensure that there is an ambient contact isotopy that induces that deformation.
+Then, one deforms the remaining part of the skeleton by using the standard result that a Legendrian isotopy is induced by an ambient contact isotopy (see \cite{Gei08}).
 Such deformations are induced by the Reidemeister moves.